Explore Belton's summer gardens

 In and around the Orangery

-Overlooking the Italian Garden, the Orangery is home to a collection of lush foliage and exotic blooms.
+Overlooking the Italian Garden, this protective environment is home to a collection of lush foliage and exotic blooms.
 Californian and Kentia Palms add texture and height.
-Pelargoniums frame a tranquil pool, serenely overlooked by the Belton Bather statue.
+Pelargoniums frame a tranquil pool, serenely overlooked by Belton’s bather statue.

-In the walled garden behind the Orangery, old-fashioned sweet peas, deep blue delphiniums and fragrant roses are a delight.
+In the walled garden behind the Orangery, old-fashioned sweet peas, a rainbow of hollyhocks and fragrant roses are a delight.

 The twelfth-century parish church of St Peter and St Paul, beside the Orangery, belongs to the Lincoln Diocese.

 The Dutch Garden